College of Education International Programs

 In the final phase, Fellows conduct a structured literature review and develop a formal research proposal that functions as an individualized research plan.

-Each plan includes a clearly articulated research question, a literature-informed rationale grounded in identified scholarly gaps, a proposed methodological approach, ethical considerations, and a continuation plan outlining future directions.
+Each plan includes a research question, literature-informed rationale, proposed methodology, ethical considerations, and future directions.

 Admission and Selection